ngkhh/Nexercise/README.md

 # Nexercise (Sub Branch)
+### Please ignore every push request do not merge tq
 ###### im crying 😭
 ###### THIS IS A PLACE FOR STEVE DOING HIS STUFF
 DO NOT TOUCH 😔